run-z/rollup-plugin-flat-dts/README.md

      // Generate single file
      // `System`, in contrast to `None`, permits the use of `import.meta` "module": "System",
+     // When set to "Node16" or "NodeNext", or when unspecified
+     // Otherwise, it conflicts with SystemJS
+     "moduleResolution": "Node",
      // Always emit
      "noEmit": false,
      // Skip code generation when error occurs